goooral/data_visualization_with_python/Chart selection framework.md

 1. **Understand your data**:
    - What type of data do you have? (categorical, numerical, time series).
-   - How many variables are you comparing?.
+   - How many variables are you comparing?
-   - Does it sum up to 100%?.
+   - Does it sum up to 100%?

 2. **Know your purpose**:
    - What's the main message you want to convey?